Twisted deformations vs. cocycle deformations for quantum groups: Introduction

 Inasmuch as a meaningful notion of ``duality'' applies to the Hopf algebras one is dealing with, these two constructions of deformations are {\sl dual to each other}, directly by definition.
-In detail, if $ H^* $ is the Hopf algebra dual to $ H $ (in a proper sense), then the dual of the deformation by twist, resp.\ by $ 2 $--cocycle, of $ H $ is a deformation by $ 2 $--cocycle, resp.\ by twist, of $ H^* $; in addition, the $ 2 $--cocycle, resp.\ the twist, on $ H^* $ is uniquely determined by the twist, resp.\ the $ 2 $--cocycle, on $ H $.
-4pt It so happens that the large majority of multiparameter quantizations of $ U(\lieg) $ considered in literature actually occur as either twist deformations or $ 2 $--cocycle deformations of a one-parameter quantization of Drinfeld's type or Jimbo-Lusztig's type.
+In detail, if $ H^* $ is a Hopf algebra dual to $ H $ with respect to a non-degenerate (skew) Hopf pairing, e.g.\ $ H $ and $ \, H^* := H^\circ \, $ (i.e., Sweedler's \textsl{restricted\/} dual), then the dual of the deformation by twist, resp.\ by $ 2 $--cocycle, of $ H $ is a deformation by $ 2 $--cocycle, resp.\ by twist, of $ H^* $; moreover, the $ 2 $--cocycle, resp.\ the twist, on $ H^* $ is uniquely determined by the twist, resp.\ the $ 2 $--cocycle, on $ H $.
+In order to stress this duality between the two types of deformation procedures that we are dealing with, as well as the fact that both are in fact ``conjugations'' of some sort, we adopt the terminology \textit{``comultiplication twisting''\/} and \textit{``multiplication twisting''}, instead of \textsl{``deformation by twist''\/} and of \textsl{``deformation by $ 2 $--cocycle''}, respectively.
+5pt It so happens that the large majority of multiparameter quantizations of $ U(\lieg) $ considered in literature actually occur as either comultiplication twistings or multiplication twistings of a one-parameter quantization of Drinfeld's type or Jimbo-Lusztig's type.
 Indeed, in both cases the twists and the $ 2 $--cocycles taken into account are of special type, namely ``toral'' ones, in that (roughly speaking) they are defined only in terms of the (quantum) toral part of the one-parameter deformation of $ U(\lieg) \, $.